siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Summary.md

 date: 2026-03-20
 kind: summary
 part: Front Matter
-summary: A compressed overview of the book's central argument: source-free energy flow is treated as primitive, and within that description the behaviors known from classical physics are identified as consequences of organized transport and closure, including Maxwellian transport, standing-wave discreteness, the Schrodinger regime, charge, mechanics, gravity, and observer kinematics.
+summary: A compressed overview of the book's central argument: source-free energy flow is treated as primitive, and from it the familiar behaviors of physics are derived — Maxwellian transport, standing-wave discreteness, the Schrodinger regime, charge, mechanics, gravity, and observer kinematics.
 keywords:
   - energy flow
   - source-free continuity